The Hunter (1980 film): Cast

+The real Ralph Thorson makes a cameo appearance as a bartender.

 Production

 Development

 The film was developed by Rastar and set up at Paramount.
+Producer Mort Engelberg obtained the film rights Ralph "Papa" Thorson's life story in the mid-1970s after reading press coverage of his exploits, and always intended Steve McQueen to star.
+Initially, Michael Winner was attached to direct, from a screenplay from John Rester Zodrow, but neither was involved in the final film.
-Richard Levinson and William Link wrote the initial script based on Christopher Keane's biography of the real Ralph "Papa" Thorson.
-Steve McQueen became attached to star, and Mort Engelberg was to produce.

-Peter Hyams was hired to write and direct, but was fired after doing a draft.
+Richard Levinson and William Link (under the shared pseudonym 'Ted Leighton') wrote the initial script based on Christopher Keane's biography of the real Ralph "Papa" Thorson.
+Peter Hyams was hired to re-write and direct, but was fired after doing a draft.
 McQueen wanted to replace him as director, but the Directors Guild of America would not allow it because McQueen had been on the project before Hyams.

 McQueen made the film after making Tom Horn.
 Around this time, he was also signed for Tai-Pan at the highest fee any actor had received.

 Shooting

 Filming began September 1979.
 McQueen reportedly did a lot of directing on set.

 The opening street scene was shot in Joliet, Illinois.
 The capture of Tommy Price in Herscher, and payphone scenes with Papa Thorson talking to Sheriff Strong, were filmed in Bonfield.
 The classic riverhouse explosion early in the picture was filmed on the Kankakee River near Aroma Park.
 The structure was built for the film, then destroyed.
 The cabin was taken apart (not destroyed), reassembled and sold for a hunting retreat on an island in the Kankakee river basin.

 The airport scene in which Papa picks up the Trans Am was filmed at the Greater Kankakee Airport.
 Historic downtown Lemont was used for the scene in which Steve McQueen performs a burnout in front of the police officer.
 Also, the current public works building across from the post office was used as the police station and jail.
 The cornfield chase scenes between the Firebird Trans Am and the combine were filmed in Manteno.

 A portion of the film was shot in Old Town, Chicago, on the El.
 Scenes involving Papa chasing his quarry "Bernardo" in a parking garage were shot at Marina City.
 The stunt with the fleeing suspect driving off the Marina City garage and plunging into the Chicago River was recreated in 2006 for a TV advertisement for Allstate Insurance.